 Research from the Bertram group featured in the press:

-- Coexistence of three liquid phases in individual atmospheric aerosol particles (March 9, 2021) Researchers in the Bertram Research Group, in collaboration with researchers at McGill University and the University of California, Irvine, have discovered three liquid phases in individual aerosol particles.
-The original paper was published in the Proceedings of the National Academy of Sciences of the United States of America.
+- Scientists discover three liquid phases in aerosol particles (April 12, 2021): Researchers in the Bertram Research Group, in collaboration with researchers at McGill University and the University of California, Irvine, have discovered three liquid phases in individual aerosol particles, changing our understanding of air pollutants in the Earth’s atmosphere (From ScienceDaily).
+The original paper was published in Proceedings of the National Academy of Sciences of the United States of America.

-This paper has been highlighted by several online magazines: ScienceDaily, EurekAlert!, The Academic Times, AZOCleantech, ScienMag, New Atlas, Environmental News Network, AlphaGalileo, Phys.org, and COSMOS magazine.
+This paper has been highlighted by several online magazines (EurekAlert!, The Academic Times, AZOCleantech, ScienMag, New Atlas, Environmental News Network, AlphaGalileo, Phys.org, and COSMOS magazine).

 - Environmental Conditions Affect Air Pollutant Degradation (February 22, 2016) summarizes our recent 2016 paper published in Physical Chemistry Chemical Physics, showing that low temperature and humidity slow down photochemical reactions.